GenericMappingTools/gmt/doc/rst/source/contour.rst

     contours give them as a comma-separated string; if only a single contour please add a trailing comma so it is seen as a list and not a contour interval.
-The optional *labelinfo* controls the specifics of the label formatting and consists of a concatenated string made up of any of the following control arguments:
+The optional *labelinfo* controls the specifics of the label formatting and consists of a concatenated string made up of any of the following modifiers:

 .. include:: explain_clabelinfo.rst_